AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 promising results from the literature.

 Past experience in manual development of inlining heuristics has shown that it is a complex and challenging endeavor.
-Typically the heuristic developer must carefully study some number of examples to try and discern what factors lead to "good" inlines.
+Typically, the heuristic developer must carefully study some number of examples to try and discern what factors lead to "good" inlines.
 These factors are then coded as heuristics, and combined via some ad-hoc method (say, via